 ½ cup water

 Salt to taste

 1 small pepper and pimento pepper, thinly chopped, for taste (optional)

 Cut up the ochroes.

 Cook the ochroes in the coconut milk until tender.

+Mix a little at a time, but stir vigorously until all is added.
 (Please, ensure that there are no lumps in the mixture).
+Mix well!

 Remove the coo-coo from the fire when it appears stiff and can hold a peak.

 Here, the stiff ball has formed and can hold a peak.

 Note, that the mixture does not fall when formed in a ball.